Byzon777/Project6/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 6 & 7 - CYOAPI Part 2 & 3: RecyclerView Edition and Beautified

 Submitted by: **Nargiz Akhmetova**